According to the Cambridge Dictionary the noun obsession is described as something that you think about all the time.

 His logic is that when you offer great hospitality to your guests, your guests will come again for a second time.

-It has both a smile and an arrow in its design.
+Simple but brilliant, similar to Amazon’s logo: it has both a smile and an arrow in its design.

 The smile symbolises a happy customer and the arrow from A to Z symbolises that Amazon has everything you might ever want or need from A to Z.